|Source • Brands||

 The imported faucets are not unique to Hahn.
 All are selected from the of the manufacturers that make them and are neither designed nor produced exclusively for Hahn.
 The Hahn FA001 Commercial Style Pre-Rinse Kitchen Faucet, for example, appears in the Yingao catalog as the C075 kitchen faucet and the Hahn FA009 Ultra-Modern Duo Single Lever Pull Out Kitchen Faucet (pictured above) is Hamat's distinctive Model 304665 pull-out kitchen faucet.

-Hamat manufactures many of the same faucets for other faucet companies, some of such as
+Hamat manufactures many of the same faucets for other faucet companies, of such as

-which sell their Hamat faucets in the U.S. and Canada in competition with Hahn.
+that sell their Hamat faucets in the U.S. and Canada in competition with Hahn.
+All of these companies are fully certified and comply with the laws, regulations and standards required of faucet companies selling in North America.

 But, while the collection is not by any means unique, it is well balanced and stylish.
 Designs ranges from traditional to very contemporary, but avoid the angularity of many modern faucet designs for a softer, less industrial look.
 Hamat faucets are designer faucets in every sense of the word.
 The company's in-house designer, Gal Bar, is aided by free-lance designers from Israel and Italy that include Kobi Kor, Alon Razgour and Angeletti Ruzza Design.